About I DON’T LIKE QUESTIONS

 Jake jerked Eric forward.
 They passed by the food court.
 Please stop, Daddy.
 That wasn’t going to happen and Jake continued down the stairs, and stopped at the bathroom.

 Leaving the bathroom, they passed a water fountain.
-Being more brave in public, Eric pulled his daddy toward it.
+Being braver in public, Eric pulled his daddy toward it.
 “What?”
 Eric pointed at the fountain.

 “Make it fast.
 We ain’t got all day.”